Configuring the Privacy Center

 Anytime you make a change related to the Privacy Center, you will be able to save a draft before publishing updates via the toolbar at the top:

-When there are changes that have not been deployed live yet, there will be a green notification dot on the Review Changes & Publish button to alert you.
+When there are changes that have not been deployed live yet, there will be a green notification dot on the Review & Publish button to alert you.
 Clicking that will open a modal displaying the detected changes you have made, organized into the following sections: Privacy Center, Policies, Messages, and Subjects.
 The sections where changes have been made are denoted with a red dot next to their tab title for explicit clarity.

 Once you have reviewed and confirmed the changes in the previews, click the Set Privacy Center Live button at the bottom of the modal to officially deploy your updates.
 It is best practice to inspect your changes prior to setting them live in order to make sure all customizations were intended.
-Deploying changes may take up to five minutes to appear publicly to users; however you can view the updated version before and immediately after publishing via the Preview Draft Privacy Center button.
+Deploying changes may take up to five minutes to appear publicly to users; however you can view the updated version before and immediately after publishing via the Preview Changes button.

 1. Request certificate In order for Transcend to host the Privacy Center on your domain, a certificate must first be requested that can authenticate the domain name privacy.your-company.com and demonstrate that communication with the page is secure.